MatteoCalvanico/ProgettoGiocattoloDMA/README.md

 ### Used Lib
 - Mongoose: used for MongoDB interactions.
-- Fortification: used for endpoints.
+- Fastify: used for endpoints.
 - Mqtt.js: used for RabbitMQ interactions.
 - Zod: used for validate endpoint params.